cdprf/recondns/README.md

 # Will not start a new fleet if one exist w/ same name and size (or larger)
 # AXIOM=false Uncomment only to overwrite command line flags
 AXIOM_FLEET_LAUNCH=false
-AXIOM_FLEET_NAME="reconside"
+AXIOM_FLEET_NAME="recondns"
 AXIOM_FLEET_COUNT=5
 AXIOM_FLEET_REGIONS="eu-central"
 AXIOM_FLEET_SHUTDOWN=true
-# This is a script on your reconside host that might prep things your way...
+# This is a script on your recondns host that might prep things your way...
 #AXIOM_POST_START="~/Tools/axiom_config.sh"
 AXIOM_EXTRA_ARGS="" # Leave empty if you don't want to add extra arguments
 #AXIOM_EXTRA_ARGS="--rm-logs" # Example